-If I had to sum up the first day of our vacation/double honeymoon in a single picture, it would be the one above, as it’s just one of many that I took of this bird across a half-mile stretch of Venice Beach.
+If I had to sum up the first day of our vacation/double honeymoon in a single picture, it would be the one below.
+It’s just one of many that I took of this bird across a half-mile stretch of Venice Beach.
 Was it actually the same bird?
 Well, as my husband pointed out every time I said, “there he is again!” it probably wasn’t.
 In my heart, though, it was.

 I’m getting ahead of myself, though.

-The trip started out with a flight delay because fuel had started spraying back out of the fuel tank of our plane, resulting in a situation that was one stray spark away from being Johnny Cash song.
-I was personally terrified at seeing the lake of jet fuel under our plane, but my husband and his friends found it interesting to the point of laughter.
+The trip started out with a flight delay because fuel had started spraying back out of the fuel tank of our plane, resulting in a situation that was one stray spark away from being a Johnny Cash song.
+I was terrified at seeing the lake of jet fuel under our plane, but my husband and his friends found it hilarious.

 So if you’ve ever heard people say Germans don’t have a sense of humor, don’t believe them!
 Situational humor about mechanical failures that could result in a fiery death go over really, really well.